-As from 10 March 2017, the Radio Communications Agency Netherlands [Agentschap Telecom] (hereafter referred to as AT) has been designated as the legal regulator for eIDAS regulation.
-As Trust Service Provider (TSP) the UZI register has been registered under registration number 940473 with the Radio Communications Agency Netherlands, as verified issuer of Qualified Certificates to the public.
+As from 10 March 2017, the Radio Communications Agency Netherlands [Agentschap Telecom] has been designated as the legal regulator for eIDAS regulation.
+As of 1 January 2023, the name of agentschap Telecom has been changed to the Dutch Authority for Digital Infrastructure (RDI) .
+As Trust Service Provider (TSP) the UZI register has been registered under registration number 940473 with the RDI, as verified issuer of Qualified Certificates to the public.